-I create those things which is no shape in the beginning, together with client.
+I create those things which are no shape in the beginning, together with the client.

 Therefore the relationship between people and me is very important for my creation.

-I always consider to draw an individual image from their thinking.
+I always consider drawing an individual image from their thinking.

-We share the idea each other via discussion and find the way we both are gratified with the results.
-I create design or works in collaboration with them.
+We share the idea with each other via discussion and find the way we both are gratified with the results.
+I create designs or works in collaboration with them.